 There has been a sharp increase in the use of online marketplaces such as Facebook Marketplace.
 It is important, therefore, to know who you are buying the product from; ie, a private seller or a business trader.
 If you are buying products from a private seller then your rights are the same as if you were buying from an advert in a local paper, and the principle of ‘let the buyer beware’ applies.
 However, the goods you receive must be as they were described to you by the seller.
 There’s no obligation on the seller to disclose any faults, but misrepresenting goods isn’t allowed.

 If, however, you are buying from a registered trader or retailer on Amazon or Ebay, then your rights are no different than if you’d bought from any other online store.

 Do I have to accept Store Credit Vouchers?

 Some retailers may try and provide you with vouchers instead of a cash refund.
 If you are returning items because they are faulty or within the 14 day ‘cooling off’ period set out above, then you do not have to accept a voucher and are entitled to a cash refund.

 Online companies have up to 30 days to deliver goods unless otherwise agreed (i.e. you request special delivery).
 If the delivery is late or damaged, then you should contact the retailer direct as your contract is with them.

 What if I used a Credit Card to buy goods?

-Under Section 75 of the Consumer Credit Act, if you purchased goods between the value of over £100 and up to £30,000, your credit card company is equally liable for any breach of contract or misrepresentation by the retailer or trader.
-This right is particularly useful if the retailer or trader has gone bust and can be used for goods bought online or on the high street.
+Under Section 75 of the Consumer Credit Act 1974, if you purchased goods valued between £100 and £30,000, your credit card company is equally liable for any breach of contract or misrepresentation by the retailer or trader.
+This right is particularly useful if the retailer or trader has ceased trading and can be used for goods bought online or on the high street.